Ruqhaiya/Plot-Data-Extraction-Toolkit/README.md

 - **plot_data_files**: Contains all the CSV files of the data extracted for each plot.
 - **plots_images**: Contains screenshots of each plot.
 - **screenshots_of_data_extraction**: Contains a screenshot of how the plot looked after extracting the data.

+**re-plotting.ipynb** and **re-plotting-for-plots-that-need-rounding** are automated pythong scripts that generate comparison plots for original data, rounded data, and original plot images.